-- Refer to the voters a modification of Prop 105 that establishes a supermajority threshold permitting legislative changes to unintended consequences of initiative measures passed at the ballot including a requirement of voter ratification every ten years. - Reauthorization of state voter-approved initiatives every ten years. - The establishment of a supermajority threshold for voter protection of measures passed at the ballot. - Reforms to the Prop 105 system that allows 2/3 of the legislature to change a ballot measure rather than 3/4 without the need to further the purpose. - Permitting legislative changes to initiatives with voter ratification.

-- Raising accountability/transparency requirements for ballot initiative campaign management and signature collectors: - Increased penalties and enforcement against committees that have committed campaign finance violations. - ° Increasing the number of required signatures. - ° Statutory mechanisms that discourage paid petition circulators. - Establishing regional requirements for signature collection in comparable proportions to that of statewide offices allowing for broad-based consensus amongst the electorate. - Requiring legislative council to review and title initiatives prior to signature collection. - Clearly communicating the implications of Arizona's Voter Protection Act. - A referendum suspending automatic spending increases for voter-protected funds in a fiscal year when revenues do not meet projections.
+- Referring to the voters a modification of Proposition 105 that establishes a supermajority threshold permitting legislative changes to unintended consequences of initiative measures passed at the ballot including a requirement of voter ratification every ten years.
+Reauthorization of state voter-approved initiatives every ten years.
+The establishment of a supermajority threshold for voter protection of measures passed at the ballot.
+Reforms to the Proposition 105 system that allows 2/3 of the legislature to change a ballot measure rather than 3/4 without the need to further the purpose.
+Permitting legislative changes to initiatives with voter ratification. - Raising accountability/transparency requirements for ballot initiative campaign management and signature collectors: - Increased penalties and enforcement against committees that have committed campaign finance violations. - ° Increasing the number of required signatures. - ° Statutory mechanisms that discourage paid petition circulators. - Establishing regional requirements for signature collection in comparable proportions to that of statewide offices allowing for broad-based consensus amongst the electorate.- - Requiring Legislative Council to review and title initiatives prior to signature collection. - A referendum suspending automatic spending increases for voter-protected funds in a fiscal year when revenues do not meet projections.